-Hot Lunch (per meal) Grades K-8 \$3.95
+Hot Lunch (per meal) Grades TK-8 \$4.00

-Staff \$4.00
+Adult Lunch \$4.30

-Extra Entrée \$2.50
+Extra Entrée \$2.75

-Milk (per meal) \$0.55
+Milk (per meal) \$0.65

-Guest Lunch \$4.00

-The cost of student lunches are EFT'ed on either the first or third Monday of the month.
-If the lunch EFTs are returned by the family's bank, the family must pay for the rejected EFT by month-end.
-Failure to do so will result in the school asking the family to have their children bring cold lunch until the balance is paid.
+The cost of student lunches will be billed as incidentals through FACTS and charged on either the 15th or last day of the month, whichever date the family selected at enrollment.
+If the lunch charges are returned by the family's bank, the family must bring a check or cash to the office within 5 days of the rejected charges.
+Failure to do so will result in the school asking the family to have their children bring cold lunches until the balance is paid.
 The family also has the option to apply for Free and Reduced Price School Meals through the National School Lunch Program.
 These forms can be obtained confidentially in the kiosk outside of the school office and returned to the school office when completed.
-NOTE: school lunch prices are subject to change with notice.
+NOTE: school lunch prices are subject to change.
+Families will be notified in advance.